UNINETTSigma2/documentation/computing/tuning-applications.md

 # Tuning applications

 ## Introduction

-Running scientific application in order to maximise the efficiency of the hardware is increaslingly important as the core count increase.
-A system like Betzy with 172k cores represent a substantional cost and effciency of the applications run shoule be as high a practically possible.
+Running scientific application in order to maximise the efficiency of the hardware is increasingly important as the core count increase.
+A system like Betzy with 172k cores represent a substantial cost and efficiency of the applications run should be as high a practically possible.

 There are several steps with increasing complexity that can be taken